Jakinlade/horiseon-code-refactor/README.md

     </header>
 ```

-Consolidated css tags to reduce repetition in the code.
+- Consolidated CSS tags to reduce repetition in the code.
 ```css
 .services {
     margin-bottom: 20px;